It seems like everyone has social media nowadays and that is why you need to know how to market a small business on social media.

 That’s not a good strategy because there’s no benefit for your followers.
 Put yourself in their shoes and think about what they would want from your business first.
 Then think about how all of this can work towards your wider goal of increasing sales.

-Struggling for ideas?
-Read on to find inspiration for how to market a small business on social media.
+Or, Read on to find inspiration for how to market a small business on social media.

 Posting on social media shouldn’t mean that you’re up at all hours pushing out content online.
 To make the most of your time, you might want to consider getting a social media management tool, like Hootsuite or Buffer.